 Student Name:

 Grade:

-Parent/C Guardian Name
+Parent/0 Guardian Name

 (Please check all that apply)

-Hand B sook Policy:
+Hand E Book Policy:

 I have read and understand the expectations and responsibilities outlined in the Morgan High School Student Handbook.

-Student Computer Network/Internet Acceptable Use Policy:
+Studen t Computer Network/Internet Acceptable Use Policy:

-Yes I have read and understand the Student Computer Network/Internet Acceptable Use Policy and I agree to all its terms and conditions for the 2017-18 school year.
+Yes I have read and understand the Student Computer Network/Internet Acceptable Use Policy and I agree to all its terms and conditions for the 2018-19 school year.
 I confirm my child's intentions to abide by the terms and conditions therein.

-I agree to all its terms and conditions for the 2018-19 school year.
-I confirm my child's intentions to abide by the terms and conditions therein.
+School- Parent Compact

+Yes, I have read and understand the School-Parent Compact and will uphold the responsibilities outlined for parents.

-Media (Coverage:
+Media Coverage:

 By checking this box you grant permission for your child to be included in interviews, pictures, or videos, used in newspapers, television, radio, school and district publications, websites, and other media and affiliate organizations.

-Transci ript Release Form:
+Transc ript Release Form:

 I give my permission for Morgan High School to release high school transcript, grades, GPA and official academic records to scholarship selection committees and/or Colleges/Universities.

 Student Signature Date

-Parent S Signature Date
+Parent .
+Signature Date

-Please remove this page and return to the main office by September 1, 2017.
+^{}Please remove this page and return to the main office by August 31, 2018.